 Simply move the heat gun over the wood, making sure to go with the grain.
 Go over the entire piece slowly and evenly, and you’ll make even a fresh cut piece of wood look distressed.
 The slower you go, the more the wood will darken.
 You can also add stain afterwards to really complete the look.
 Check out this article from Charleston Crafted to see some examples of finishes you can apply.
 For the advanced user, you can even use ammonium chloride to make patterns or designs.
 This article from Prodigal Pieces gives instructions on how to do that.
-Remember, you’re only limited by your imagination!
+Remember, you’re only limited by your imagination! to purchase our micro-therm heat gun!

 As we’ve mentioned before, the Micro-Therm Heat Gun is a pretty handy tool.
 People are often surprised by just how versatile it is, so we thought we would share another one of its many uses with you.